namsral/dennis/README.md

 	`dnsfwd-addr`: DNS server address for forwarding requests
 	`portal-addr`: this is the address unregistered users will get, works like a WiFi Portal

-0. Create a test user identifief by IP `127.0.0.1` and load it into Redis:
+0. Create a test user identified by IP `127.0.0.1` and load it into Redis:

 	    $ cat > data.txt
 	        SET gateway:90d1ed58-399e-5ce9-93d8-28f0c86c80e0 53e48371-0bda-4f45-8d03-b0943c89c4ea